forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 11. Our application will be used on stories in the classic view of ServiceNow.
 Select **Classic** and click **Continue** to go to the next page.
 ![relative](images/select_classic_view.png)

 12. You should now see the "Which data tables do you want to use for this app?"
-We will be building out new tables based on the arhitecture we mentioned previously in lab 1.
+We will be building out new tables based on the architecture we mentioned previously in lab 1.
 Click on **Create new table**.

 13. On the next screen select the **Create table from scratch** and click **Continue**.
 ![relative](images/create_table_from_scratch.png)

-14. We will be createing a table for the test scripts first.
+14. We will be creating a table for the test scripts first.
 Go ahead and click **Add a new field** and put in the following:
 ![relative](images/adding_fields_to_test_script_table.gif)